sarahannnicholson/gatsby-starter-netlify-cms/src/pages/recipes/2019-09-13-butter-chicken.md

 3. Add garlic and ginger and cook for 1 min

-4. Add ¼ cup butter, tomatoes, sugar, chili powder, fenugreek, garam masala, and deathly hot chili powder
+4. Add ¼ cup butter, sugar, chili powder, fenugreek, garam masala, and deathly hot chili powder.
+Fry until fragrant ( 1 min or less )

-5. Continue to cook until tomatoes reduce, thicken, and butter begins to separate (approximately 20 - 25 minutes).
+5. Add tomatoes, cook until they reduce, thicken, and butter begins to separate (approximately 20 - 25 minutes).
 Stir occasionally.

 6. While this is cooking feel free to make some rice